 - Lastly, don’t forget the toppings!
 A little chopped tomato, green onion, avocado and/or cilantro tops this Mexican spaghetti off like a proper taco.

-This Tex Mex twist on classic spaghetti is ideal for assembling ahead of time, refrigerating and baking the next day.
+If your making this for a get-together, it’s ideal for assembling ahead of time, covering, refrigerating and baking the next day.
 An extra 5-10 minutes will be needed in the oven since the casserole will be cold when it goes into the oven.
+You can also freeze at this stage.

 To thaw, simply place in the fridge and let thaw overnight.
 Reheat, covered in a 350° oven.
 If the casserole hasn’t been baked yet, simply bake according to original instructions adding an extra 10 minutes or so to the bake time.